foxyiz/Demo/README.md

 4.  **Update `fStart.json`**: This central configuration file lists all yPAD configurations that the engine can run.
 Add your new `y/MyNewPAD.json` to the "configs" array.
 There is no 'drivers' section; drivers must be in your system PATH.
 5.  **Run**: Execute your new yPAD configuration.
     ```
-    Foxyiz.exe --config fStart.json
+    Foxyiz --config fStart.json
     ```

 ### 5. Integrate & Extend

 *   **Migrate Existing Tasks**: Convert your current manual or automated tasks into the FoXYiZ CSV format for streamlined execution.
 *   **Export Results**: Utilize the `zResults.csv` output to integrate with other tools like Jira, xRay, or Jenkins for reporting and tracking.
-*   **Extend Capabilities**: For advanced automation needs, developers can customize `xActions.py` to add new functionalities or integrate with specific systems.
+*   **Built-In Capabilities**: Review available actions in `xCapa.csv`; the demo focuses on using these existing capabilities.

 ## File Formats